Kathy Postel Kretman, Ph.D.

 Douglas M. McCabe, Ph.D.

 Douglas M. McCabe, Ph.D., Professor of Management at the McDonough School of Business, Georgetown University, is the author of more than 200 articles, monographs, papers, and presentations delivered at scholarly and professional meetings in the area of employee relations.
-He has appeared more than 200 times on international, national and local television, and radio programs as the major networks have sought his views on critical issues.
+He has appeared more than 200 times on international, national, and local television and radio programs as the major networks seek his views on critical issues.
 His television credits include being interviewed on "ABC World News Tonight," "NBC Nightly News," and "CBS Evening News."
 His current research focuses on organizational due process, grievance procedures and systems, and ethical and international issues in employee rights.
-Dr. McCabe has a Ph.D. in human resource management from Cornell University, and is the Recipient of three major teaching awards: The Joseph F. LeMoine Award for Undergraduate and Graduate Teaching Excellence of Georgetown University, the Graduate Liberal Studies Degree Program of Georgetown University Excellence in Teaching Award, and the Excellence of Teaching Award from the national Labor and Employment Relations Association.
-He has served as an active human resource consultant to a variety of nonprofit organizations.
-Lastly, Dr. McCabe has conducted over 300 management development seminars in the areas of human resource management and employee relations.
+Dr. McCabe has a Ph.D. in human resource management from Cornell University, and is the recipient of three major teaching awards: The Joseph F. LeMoine Award for Undergraduate and Graduate Teaching Excellence of Georgetown University, the Graduate Liberal Studies Degree Program of Georgetown University Excellence in Teaching Award, and the Excellence of Teaching Award from the national Labor and Employment Relations Association.
+He has served as an active human resource consultant to a variety of nonprofit organizations and has conducted over 300 management development seminars in the areas of human resource management and employee relations.

 Michela M. Perrone, Ph.D.